wohaco/despace/venus.md

 <p style="page-break-after:always"> </p>

 ## Science & tech targets
 Just a preliminary list of the targets and explorations for the Venus.
-Based on the investigations of VEXAG (<https://www.lpi.usra.edu/vexag/>), Venera-D mission workgroup (LAV, IKI RAS, NASA, etc.) and anyone who can.
+Based on the investigations of VEXAG (<https://www.lpi.usra.edu/vexag/>), Venera-D mission work-group (LAV, IKI RAS, NASA, etc.) and anyone who can.

-The main idea is to prepare a brief (sic!) systematized list of the venusian targets and explorations of the retired/active/proposed spacecraft suitable both for scientists, and engineers, and managers, and passers by.
+The main idea is to prepare a brief (sic!) systematized list of the Venusian targets and explorations of the retired/active/proposed spacecraft suitable both for scientists, and engineers, and managers, and passers by.
 The one which is able in the same time to tell about what was done and in what volume, what is processing now and why it's cool, what is proposed and why it's so important.
 Something like a bridge between scientists and other humanity just to show that all of these complex scientific terms can be described with some statistic terms without need to read a lot of literature or trust their words.

 Soon there will be something new, for example, links between targets/explorations, spacecraft, and a couple of brief description of the current state of each one.